 Geographic Distribution of Vessels

-The fleet is split 74% –26% between Western and Eastern Washington.
-Counties bordering Puget Sound account for 65% of the state’s fleet.
-The eight-county Seattle–Tacoma–Olympia Combined Statistical Area (CSA), the metropolitan core of the region, houses over 57% of the state total.
+The fleet is split 74–26% between Western and Eastern Washington.
+Counties bordering Puget Sound account for 63% of the state’s fleet.
+The eight-county Seattle–Tacoma–Olympia Combined Statistical Area (CSA), the metropolitan core of the region, houses 56% of the state total.

 East of the mountains Benton, Franklin and Spokane, the counties containing the Tri-Cities (Kennewick, Pasco and Richland) and Spokane account for 12% of the statewide fleet.

 Where Are Vessels Moored or Stored?

 For a variety of reasons owners may choose to moor or store their boats in a different county to one in which they live: Being closer to favorite fishing and cruising waters; finding available moorage; or, locating near a second home or vacation cabin.
 Some residents in every county – the “sending” county – moor their boats in other counties; and every county – the “receiving” county – moors or stores boats from residents in the “sending” counties, both within and outside Washington State.